What is a multisite church?

-Since this movement began in the mid-1990’s, over 3,000 churches have embraced this model and their number is growing daily.
+Since this movement began in the mid-1990’s, over 5,000 churches have embraced this model and their number is growing daily.
 Outreach Magazine declared in 2007 that the multisite model is no longer a trend, but the “new normal.”
 A survey by Lifeway Research in 2008 revealed that 45,000 churches “are seriously considering adding a worship service at one or more new locations or campuses in the next two years.”
-In 2009, an estimated 5 million people, 10% of Protestant church-goers, attend a multisite church on any given Sunday across North America.
+By 2013, an estimated 7 million people, 25% of Protestant church-goers, attend a multisite church on any given weekend across North America.

 Do you have to be a mega-church to go multi-site?

-Of the 3,000 plus multisite churches, only a third are mega-churches.
-Multi-siting is not a big church tool, but a healthy church strategy.
+Of the 5,000 plus multisite churches, only a third are megachurches.
+Multisiting is not a big church tool, but a healthy church strategy.

 Do all multisite churches use video to deliver the sermons?

-No, only a third of multisite churches strictly use video, another third utilize in-person teaching teams, and another third use a hybrid of in-person teachers and video-cast messages.
+No, less than half of multisite churches strictly use video, about half utilize in-person teaching teams, and another third use a hybrid of in-person teachers and video-cast messages.

 They both arrive at the same outcome of a new congregation in a community, but they arrive through different pathways.

 A church plant is usually a small delegation of people who leave a church to go develop a brand new church.
 Typically, church plants have their own teaching pastor, their own leaders, and their own budget with some financial help from the “sending” church or denomination; otherwise, they are a new and independent entity.
 Multiple sites are extended and fully-functioning congregations of a sending church, but not independent churches.

 Is multisite for every church?

 No, multisiting is for healthy churches that have a desire to reach more people, mobilize more volunteers, and multiply their community impact.
 It is not a growth engine to jump start a declining church, but can be a vehicle to accommodate and accelerate a growing church.